msobanjo/courseware/topics/azure/modules/resource-groups/README.md

 This is a great way of cleaning up, but make sure you want to delete every resource inside the group before deleting it.

+## Other Considerations

+* Each resource can only exist in **one** resource group

+* You can add or remove a resource to a group at any time

+* You can move a resource from one group to another

+* A resource group can contain resources located in different regions

 ## Task

 It's time for you to create your own resource group from the Azure Portal: